With the stroke of a pen, my disabled sister's human right to decide where she lives was wrongly taken away.

 In a heart-breaking move, Teresa who has Down syndrome, was forced against her will into an old-age nursing home, by the Toronto Central CCAC (Community Care Access Centre) and two of my siblings.
 Four days later, she was rescued by my 91-year old father who was "adamant" he did not want his daughter living in a nursing home.
 But then the nursing home called the police, in a shockingly callous and bizarre effort to force her back.

-Teresa is demanding an apology from these two institutions, the CCAC and the Rekai Centre.
+Teresa is demanding an apology from the Ontario government, the CCAC and the Rekai Centre.
 This is a sorry mess.
 Her records show that the crisis list was manipulated to get Teresa to the very top, and placed in the nursing home.
 Her profile contained false information which made her appear to need 24/7 care.
 See the presentation I made with Teresa, to the Ontario Government's Select Committee:

 Teresa’s story: Crisis, Capacity and Courage

-By signing this petition you can help Teresa get an apology for the harm done to her -- even to this day, two years later she talks about "danger day".
+By signing this petition you can help Teresa get an apology for the harm done to her -- even to this day, two and a half years later she talks about "danger day".
 Teresa is asking the CCAC to apologize for wrongly taking away her human right to decide where she lives.
 Teresa is asking the Rekai Centre to apologize for calling the police in a completely unnecessary, intimidating and callous attempt to force her back into their institution.

-We need a full apology from both institutions because this is not just about one person -- it's about standing up for and protecting the human rights of all people with disabilities.
+We need a full apology from the Ontario government and both institutions because this is not just about one person -- it's about standing up for and protecting the human rights of all people with disabilities.

 The truth is that if we had not rescued Teresa from the nursing home, she would have been living in an institution -- with no right to choose otherwise -- for the rest of her life.
 How could this happen in Canada?
 That's what Teresa and her supporters want to know.